+A7.4.2 Layout diagrams

-A7.4.2 LayoutCoPTTM sets out the minimum requirements for TTM.
-Elements from twodiagramsor more layouts may be used to produce the required design.
+CoPTTM sets out the minimum requirements for TTM.
+Elements from two or more layouts may be used to produce the required design.

 The layout diagrams must be of a standard which:

 - allows the STMS to install the equipment correctly

 - ensures the layout is fit for purpose

 - provides protection for the activity

 - allows for any worksite constraints.